Zren/zren.github.io/kde_docs/widget-Setup.md

 `Plasmoid.compactRepresentation` (with a capital) and `Plasmoid.fullRepresentation` are used to define the layout of the small "icon" view and the full "popup" view.
 These are both properties of the main `Item`.
 If neither are set, by default the main `Item` is the full representation.

+If you change the compact representation, you will need to use a [`MouseArea`](https://doc.qt.io/qt-5/qml-qtquick-mousearea.html) to toggle the `plasmoid.expanded` property.
+See the [`DefaultCompactRepresentation.qml`](https://github.com/KDE/plasma-desktop/blob/master/desktoppackage/contents/applet/DefaultCompactRepresentation.qml) for an example.

 `Layout.preferredWidth` can be used to define the default width of a panel widget, or the size of the popup window (unless it is in the system tray).
 The system tray has a fixed hardcoded size for it's popups. `Layout.preferredWidth` can also define the width of the compact "icon" view in the horizontal panel, not just the full "popup" width.
 Note that the `Layout.preferredWidth`/`Layout.preferredHeight` of the `Plasmoid.compactRepresentation` will automatically scale to the thickness of the panel depending on if it's a vertical or horizontal panel.

 `Layout.minimumWidth` can be used to define the minimum size for a desktop widget / popup.